Art History Courses (ARTH)

 An historical study of the principal theories and methodologies of visual analysis.

 This seminar examines the profession of the medieval architect: his training, design procedures and methods of construction employed to transform ideas into built form.
 Aspects of patronage, material usage and the economy will be considered.
+This course has been approved as an Honors qualified course.

 This seminar analyzes the history of medieval women from two perspectives: that of the medieval theorists, a primarily masculine tradition informed by misogynistic tendencies, and the reconstructive work of modern social historians and art historians.
 Through a critical reading of primary (visual and textual) and secondary sources, this course illuminates the multifarious roles women played in medieval society.